 Cleetwood Cove Trail is a 1.9 mile moderately trafficked out and back trail located near Chiloquin, Oregon that features a lake and is rated as moderate.
-The trail is primarily used for hiking, trail running, nature trips, and fishing and is accessible from July until October.
+The trail is primarily used for hiking, trail running, nature trips, and fishing and is best used from July until October.

 Steep down and back hike from Crater Lake Rim road to the shoreline near the only boat dock in the park offering spectacular views of the lake and surrounding rim.
 Cleetwood Cove trail offer the only lake shore access in Crater Lake National Park and offers spectacular lake views and access to the lake at the bottom of the trail at and near the boat dock.
 The steep trail takes from 1.5 to 2.5 hours and is 2.2 miles RT with an elevation gain of about 700 ft.
 The trip up is strenuous with an 11% grade.
 The boat dock offers boat tours of the lake or to Wizard Island; tickets can be purchased at the parking lot at the top of the trail.
 One of the must do hikes in CLNP.